 Poem from the Greek poíēma, meaning a thing made.
 Poet defined in ancient terms as the maker of things.
 See William Carlos William’s “little machines,” among others.
 Seer, another kind of engineer, conditioned by material and structural realities, both working within and pushing against the constraints of medium to power radically reimagined futures.
-Language as lever, wedge, and screw, the elemental human instrument of magic modifying motion and force to perform the most difficult of labors, love—itself a Simple Machine.
+Language as a lever, a wedge, or a screw, an elemental human instrument of magic modifying motion and force to perform the most difficult of labors, love—itself a simple machine.

 Amy Lyn Howard (they/theirs) || Editorial Board || Amy is a poet and PhD candidate in the Rhetoric, Theory, and Culture program and serves as Assistant Director of Campus Diversity Initiatives at Michigan Technological University.

 Ashley M. Jones (she/hers) || Guest Editor: SM1 Engines of Change || Ashley is the author of dark//thing (Pleiades Press).
 Ashley’s book, REPARATIONS NOW!, is forthcoming from Hub City Press.
 She teaches creative writing at the Alabama School of Fine Arts and directs the Magic City Poetry Festival in Birmingham, Alabama.

 Bonnie Loukus (she/hers) || Art Co-Director, Letterpress Printer || Bonnie is an interdisciplinary visual artist and printmaker.
 She is the Assistant Director of the Copper Country Community Arts Center in Hancock, MI.